carcaschoi/tinfoil-json/README.md

 一 One of the parts of [ShallowSea AIO Package](https://github.com/carcaschoi/ShallowSea) Project
 ### Introduction & Features
 ** just to clarify, IT IS NOT A TINFOIL SHOP WHICH CONTAINS GAMES COPY.
-* Ultimate service just acts as a middleman！！
-* It only redirects to other alternative shops automatically, so you don't need to add shop manually if the shop links are updated.
+* Ultimate server redirects to other alternative shops automatically, so you don't need to add shop manually if the shop links are updated.
 * User friendly？？

 # How to use